hartwigmedical/hmftools/amber/README.md

 ## Targeted Mode

 AMBER may be run on targeted data.
-For more information on how to run hmftools in targeted mode please see [here](https://github.com/hartwigmedical/hmftools/blob/master/pipeline/README_TARGETED.md)
+The differences in behaviour in Amber in targeted mode are documented here: [here](https://github.com/hartwigmedical/hmftools/blob/master/pipeline/README_TARGETED.md#amber).

 ## Multiple Reference / Donor mode
 The `reference` and `reference_bam` arguments supports multiple arguments separated by commas.